vacekj/notes2md/README.md

 # Apple Notes Exporter

-A command-line tool to export Apple Notes to Markdown files with proper formatting and metadata preservation.
+A Rust command-line tool to export Apple Notes to Markdown files with proper formatting and metadata preservation.

 Based on: https://github.com/storizzi/notes-exporter